Kidney Transplant

 • The donor should not be diabetic.

-• The donor should be healthy and also typically blood relative in family or brain dead cadavaric donor.
+• The donor should be healthy and also typically a blood relative in the family or a brain-dead cadaveric donor.

 • There is also a big shortage of organ donors.

-• After transplant, life long medicines are required along with periodic checkups with specialists to avoid rejection of the transplanted kidney.
+• After a transplant, lifelong medicines are required along with periodic checkups with specialists to avoid rejection of the transplanted kidney.

 As the kidneys lose their ability to function, fluid, waste products, and electrolytes begin to build up in the blood.
 Dialysis should begin before kidney disease has advanced to the point where life-threatening complications occur.
 This usually takes many months or years after kidney disease is first discovered, although sometimes severe kidney failure is discovered for the first time in people who were not previously known to have kidney disease.